 Entering students are initially assigned an advisor by the DCT based on a best-fit match between student and faculty research interests.
-The advisor helps the student become oriented to the program during the first semester and answers questions on an as-needed basis.
+The advisor helps the student become oriented to the program and answers questions on an as-needed basis.